aws-samples/aws-serverless-feedback-app/docs/getting_started.md

 ## Step 4 - Clean Up

-1. Delete the backend resources deployed by the SAM template (via the CI/CD pipeline)
+1. Delete the backend resources deployed by the SAM template (via the CI/CD pipeline).
+This operation will take about 3 mins to complete and will need to be completed before the next step.

 - **`aws cloudformation delete-stack --stack-name feedback-app-backend`**